 The Town of Covington in years past was recognized by small hamlets and locations such as:

 Over the years, theses hamlets have lost their identities.
-The Town of Covington today is a blended community without the distinction of hamlets.
+The Town of Covington today is a blended community without the distinction of hamlets

 WALKERS-JEFFRES — ca. 1860 — 510 Wyoming Rd

 This elaborately executed Italianate home is among the county's best examples.
 The interior and exterior have changed little since initial construction.
-The barns associated with the property display the simple gable favored in earlier barns, and the gambrel roof popular later in the nineteenth century.
+The barns associated with the property display the simple gable favoured in earlier barns, and the gambrel roof popular later in the nineteenth century.

 Today, the Town is comprised of a total of 16,224.78 acres, or 26.13 square miles, with the Oatka Creek flowing through the Wyoming Valley in the Town.

 The Town is mainly a residential and agricultural community with a strong rural character anchored by the agricultural businesses located throughout the Town.

 Some commercial and industrial activity has increased along the Route 63 corridor which is an appropriate location due to the traffic on this major route.
 Since the passage of NAFTA,tractor-trailers moving goods between Canada and New York City and points south has dramatically and significantly increased traffic on this route.